Nintendo Switch Releases 3 New Nindies To Roster

 Lastly, there is Prison Architect: Nintendo Switch Edition which some could say is more inspired by popular shows and movies, like Orange Is The New Black and Escape Plan starring Sylvester Stallone.
 GameSpot‘s review of the nindie had a lot to say on the game’s purpose.
 Prison Architect allows gamers to create their own prison in sandbox mode.
 Players also control how the jail is run, whether it is humane or not.
 Gamers can decide whether to use fear or kindness to keep prisoners in line.
 The game will also allow players to play as prisoners and hatch their escape.
 The way the indie game is set up, it begs the question: How should criminals be treated?
 In a sense, this indie game will allow players to decide whether prisons are used to rehabilitate the people within or to keep those prisoners separate from society altogether.

 Bad North, Morphies Law, and Prison Architect are all available on the Nintendo Switch now.
-Bad North costs USD $15, Morphies Law costs USD $30, while Prison Architect: Nintendo Switch Edition costs USD $20.
+Bad North costs $15, Morphies Law costs $30, while Prison Architect: Nintendo Switch Edition costs $20.